natcap/invest.users-guide/source/habitat_quality.rst

 * **Workspace** (required).
 Folder where model outputs will be written.
 Make sure that there is ample disk space, and write permissions are correct.

 * **Results suffix** (optional).
 Text string that will be appended to the end of output file names, as "_Suffix".
 Use a Suffix to differentiate model runs, for example by providing a short name for each scenario.
-If a Suffix is not provided, or changed between model runs, the tool will overwrite previous results.
+If a Suffix is not provided, or is not changed between model runs, the tool will overwrite previous results.

 * **Current Land Cover** (required).
 A GIS raster dataset, with an integer LULC code for each cell.
 The LULC raster should include the area of interest, as well as a buffer of the width of the greatest maximum threat distance.
 Otherwise, locations near the edge of the area of interest may have inflated habitat quality scores, because threats outside the area of interested are not properly accounted for. *The LULC codes must match the codes in the "Sensitivity of land cover types to each threat" table below.*